Manof: History

-Manof was established in 1980 by a group of South African immigrants, on land that had belonged to the Palestinian village of Mi'ar, which had been depopulated in 1948.
+Manof was established in 1980 by a group of South African immigrants, on land located near the Palestinian village of Mi'ar, which had been depopulated in 1948.

 Facilities

 As of 2015 Manof includes 175 single-family detached homes.
 Additional town facilities include a grocery store, preschools for children aged 1–6 (up to kindergarten), a playground, ball courts (for soccer, tennis and basketball), a synagogue, a small library, and a small petting zoo.

 Beyond kindergarten, there are no schools inside Manof.
 Most Manof children go, via school bus, to the Har Shekhanya elementary school in the adjacent town of Shekhanya (for grades 1-6), and then for grades 7-12 go to the Misgav highschool in the nearby (10-minute drive) Misgav regional council center.
 The council center houses various other facilities, such as healthcare, a gym and pool, a library, after-school activities for children, and more.

 There are only a few small places of business in Manof's industrial zone, including a small chocolate factory, a plant nursery, an art therapy studio and a sport shop.
 A few other residents have a home business, or work from home.
 But the majority of the Manof residents work outside Manof, often nearby cities such as Haifa or Karmiel.
 As such, Manof is often considered a commuter town.